 Fringe Benefits: Fringe Benefits are pooled and allocated to the programs based on the salaries by benefits class.
-This averages around 34% for the Employer FICA, retirement, health insurance, workman's compensation and unemployment.
+This averages around 36% for the Employer FICA, retirement, health insurance, workman's compensation and unemployment.

 Communications: Communications are the shared costs by phone line in the Henderson County office, postage for all counties, and cell phones for Deborah, Kathleen and Charlotte.
+Cell phones costs are greater than expected and have been adjusted to reflect actual costs.
+LAN and MIS inhouse information system support and Advertising for the Contractor Application.